 Commodities have served as a strong hedge versus inflation, but the degree to which this may remain the case is uncertain.
-Several factors-such as complex market dynamics, ongoing pandemic disruptions, political and regulatory factors (negative sentiment toward mining is on the rise, for example), and environmental concerns (mining sites are increasingly more difficult to access)-have undermined return expectations.
+Several factors-such as complex market dynamics, ongoing supply-and-demand disruptions, political and regulatory factors (negative sentiment toward mining is on the rise, for example), and environmental concerns (mining sites are increasingly more difficult to access)-can at times undermine return expectations.
 It seems likely that such complicating factors will persist.
-Commodities continue to exhibit negative correlations versus market volatility (as measured by the CBOE VIX Index).